jsanson1747/Final-Project-Game-3D/README.md

 # Final-Project-Game-3D - Gooch 3D

 # Game Synopsis
 You play as a Monglian Chef named Gooch.
-You must explore the land and fight off evil cheeseburgers to protect you're Mongolian grill from the tyranny of the fast food industry.
+You must explore the land and fight off evil cheeseburgers to protect your Mongolian grill from the tyranny of the fast food industry.

 # Game Structure
 This game is built using the GODOT open source game engine and the models are created using Blender.
 In GODOT, the game consists of the following scenes: